 Neighbourhood CIL project proposals may be submitted two times a year.
 The 2019/20 deadlines for submission are:

 The NCIL panel score submitted project proposals according to how well they meet the shortlisting criteria (the numbered points above).
-They consider the scores and the funds available in the different NCIL neighbourhoods to agree a collection of projects to fund.”
+They consider the scores and the funds available in the different NCIL neighbourhoods to agree which projects to fund.

 Projects that are not shortlisted will also receive notification and may request feedback with support to apply for the next round if applicable.

 All project applications must be submitted by the application deadline using our grants portal.